AIGeeksGroup/OCR-Agent/README.md

-# OCR-Agent
-OCR-Agent: Agentic OCR with Capability and Memory Reflection
+# OCR-Agent: Agentic OCR with Capability and Memory Reflection